AntonSynytsia/MSPhysics/CompileInstructions.md

    to the following binary folder:
    /RubyExtension/MSPhysics/libraries/stage/[win32/win64]/

-# Max OS X
+## Max OS X
-Follow instructions below to compile msp_lib.bundle and newton.dylib for Mac OS X, on xCode:
+Refer to the following instructions to compile msp_lib.bundle and newton.dylib for Mac OS X, on xCode:

 1. Set active scheme to "Ruby (X.Y) - [32/64]"
 2. Execute (Menu) Product > Archive